Find Grad Schools

 • Director Security Management

-In 2016, there was an estimated number of 992,100 jobs in the United States for Security Manager.
+There were about 992,100 jobs for Security Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Security Manager by 2026.
-Due to new job openings and attrition, there will be an average of 79,200 job openings in this field each year.
+The BLS estimates 79,200 yearly job openings in this field.

 undefined